< Blog

 But at the end of the day – the calculation for a freelancer is the same as an agency:

-how to calculate an hourly rate
+calculation for an hourly rate

 Unlike freelancers, most agencies have a growth goal.
 To achieve this, you should acquire new customers and expand the services of existing customers, which usually means hiring more people.
 Hiring people adds administrative expenses and management overhead, which reduces manager capacity and overall productivity.